Post-Baccalaureate Programs: Everything You Need to Know

 But by my sophomore year of college, I was facing my own access problems.
 My high school science classes had not properly prepared me for the rigor of university coursework.
 By midsemester, I was receiving grades on the lower end of the class curve in principles of molecular biology.
 Though my grades improved during my final two years of college, my GPA was not competitive for medical school.
 I doubted my ability to become a doctor for the first time since that fateful visit to the dermatologist.

-The pivot contains the key difference between a personal statement for medical school admission and a personal statement for post bacc admission.
-In a medical school personal statement, an applicant would not intentionally draw attention to a seemingly negative aspect of their academic career: in this case, a less-than-satisfactory undergraduate GPA at the beginning of college.
+Analysis: The pivot contains the key difference between a personal statement for medical school admission and a personal statement for post-bacc admission.
+In a medical school personal statement, an applicant would not intentionally draw attention to a seemingly negative aspect of their academic career—in this case, an unsatisfactory undergraduate GPA.

 1. Does the applicant demonstrate qualities that are desirable in a physician?
 If so, which ones?